 Once the control-plane is initialized you will receive instructions to store the cluster configuration and deploy a pod network.
 Examples below (instructions may differ based on your system):

+You will also be presented with a kubeadm join command which should be saved for later use joining worker nodes to the master node.
 Upon completion you should now be able to query your control-plan and see the standard Kubernetes pods running:

 kubectl get pod -n kube-system